Jman420/plotplayer/README.md

 a focus on Object Oriented Principles, as well as some additional features for convenience.

 # Features
-- Support pre-created Matplotlib Figure and Axis as animation canvas
+- Support pre-created Matplotlib Figure and Axes as animation canvas
 - Support multiple semi-independent simultaneous playbacks (see Usage section below)
 - Support scrubbing via Slider and Keyboard Shortcuts during playback
 - Support saving animation as video, html and javascript